 Looking for supplies?
 We have bundles to make 10 masks.
 We are trying to ration the elastic for local facilities since that's our immediate community.
 Please don't hoard elastic.
 Seriously.
 That's not cool.

-For those of you interested in the filter insert we discuss on our Instagram, you can create a filter using a HEPA filter - we bought a Hoover HEPA filter vacuum cleaner bag at our neighborhood hardware store, Inman Square Hardware, and cut it into a 4.5" x 7.5" rectangle.
+For those of you interested in the filter insert we discuss on our Instagram, you can create a filter using a HEPA filter or blue shop towels (available at most hardware stores or automotive stores) - cut it into a 4.5" x 7.5" rectangle.
 It slides into the opening that you left in the mask.
 You can serge the edges of the filter if you feel so inclined but these are not to be used repeatedly.

 Do you want to help make masks?
 You can officially sign up here.